rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-03/ingest-pipelines.md

 }
 ```

-- Envelope: Elasticsearch supports an envelope type, which consists of coordinates for upper left and lower right points of the shape to represent a bounding rectangle in the format [[minLon, maxLat], [maxLon, minLat]]:
+- ***Envelope***: Elasticsearch supports an envelope type, which consists of coordinates for upper left and lower right points of the shape to represent a bounding rectangle in the format [[minLon, maxLat], [maxLon, minLat]]:

 ```json